KAMVIEW NORDIC CENTRE

-We have a 5.5 lit trail that is comprised of the SunUp, SunDown and the Northern Lights trails.
-Lights go on at dusk and stay on until 10pm every night except Sunday, however, the chalet closes at 9pm weeknights, 8pm on Saturday and 6pm on Sunday!
+We have 5.5 kms of trails that are lit for night skiing – the SunUp, SunDown and Northern Lights trails.
+Lights go on at dusk and stay on until 9:30 pm every night.
+Keep in mind that the chalet closes at 9 pm weeknights, 8 pm on Saturday and 6 pm on Sunday!

 KAMVIEW NORDIC SNOWSHOE TRAILS

 A Different Way to Discover Kamview

 Kamview now has over 11 kms of snowshoe trails that take you through mature Balsam Fir and Poplar, Spruce and Tamarack forests and also wide open meadow.
 Meandering through the ski trails, the snowshoe tracks occasionally cross the trails so please be sure to follow proper etiquette.
 Yield to skiers and step over the classic tracks.
 Take your time and watch for all the signs of wildlife at Kamview.

 The 4.4km Wilderness Wander is an easy wide trail that starts at the chalet and heads up a gentle sloping hill to The Hub.
 From there, you have several branch trails that wind through poplar forest and wide open meadow allowing a beautiful view of the Nor’westers.
 This trail traverses private property – please be respectful so we can continue to enjoy this beautiful area.
 Dogs are permitted on or off leash on this snowshoe trail only.